webdev23/shakti/README.md

 Localhost, private networks, dev/hack environments, clusters.

-Of course it can as well fully works on the public web, with just a port forwarding.
+Of course it can as well fully works on the public web, with just a little port forwarding.

-The php built-in server can fall asleep after some times, to avoid this, just wake up him with any command.
+The php built-in server can fall asleep after some times, to avoid wake up him in intervals with any command.

 ### ⮊ Usage?